JvanKatwijk/dab-server/README.md

 gain setting of the device.
 The client "knows" which device is used at the server side, and it adapts its GUI wrt to gain setting.

-I.e. for the SDRplay, the state of the lna and the gain reduction can be set (as well as the autogain), while for the AIRspy the gain slider allows values from 1 ..
-21, and both the spinner for the lnaState and the button for thr autogain are hidden.
+For the SDRplay, the state of the lna and the gain reduction (20 ..
+59) can be set (as well as the autogain).
+For the AIRspy the gain slider is constrained to values from 1 ..
+21, and both the spinner for the lnaState and the button for the autogain are hidden.
 For the rtlsdr based devices, the gain setting allows values from 0 ..
 100, they will be translated by the device driver software to appropriate gain values.

-The top slider can be used to control the sound setting of the server.
+The top slider on the remote control can be used to control the sound setting of the server.
 One might have to adapt the code in the server, controlling the sound level is by using the "amixer" function of alsa.